VisualFP/docs/SA/design_concept/content/poc/type_inference.typ

   A more detailed description of these constraints can be found in
   @constraint-language.]

-2. *Unification*: #[Next, a unification tries to find a solution for the unification variables that satisfy all constraints.
-A concrete type can be assigned to each unification variable if it succeeds.
+2. *Unification*: #[Next, the unification algorithm tries to find a solution for the unification variables that satisfy all constraints.
+If it succeeds, A concrete type can be assigned to each unification variable.

   The algorithm is based on Prolog, as described by Prof. Dr.
   Farhad D. Mehta in his lecture @mehta-unification.]